jegnux/blog/content/posts/safe-collection-subscripting.md

 }
 ```

-Semantically, it's way better. `numbers.safe` is a _safe version of `numbers`_.
+Semantically, it's way better: `numbers.safe` is a _safe version of `numbers`_.
 We can use its subscripts without worrying about being out of bounds.

 _This post was initially [posted on medium](https://medium.com/@jegnux/safe-collection-subsripting-in-swift-3771f16f883)_